FluxML/MLJFlux.jl/README.md

 - The object returned by `chain(x)` must be an `AbstractFloat` vector of length `n_out`.

-See also `MLJFlux.@build` for an automated way to create new builders.
+See also `MLJFlux.@builder` for an automated way to create generic builders.

 ### Loss functions